madetech/handbook/roles/principal_ucd.md

 ## Responsibilities

+### Scope

+- Responsible to the Head of User-Centred Design for successfully informing the design and delivery of public services
+- Expert level knowledge of user centred practices
+- Works with other leads in a client area to oversee multiple products - leading on quality and consistency
+- Autonomously identifies new problems & opportunities, and delivers impactful solutions
+- Leads the User Centred communities in Made Tech, concerned with insuring we are improving the user centred function
+- Work happens completely autonomously without regular need for review.
+- Concerned about retention, hiring, and team quality

+### Practice

+- Maintain a broad technical knowledge of user-centred design practices, be able to shape service design strategy, statements of work and roadmaps
+- Hold others to account for design quality.

+### **Community**

+- Hire and line manage designers and researchers
+- Coach and support Lead Designers and User Researchers to steer their teams towards success.
+- As a design leader within Made Tech, you will be expected to maintain and grow your professional network.
+You will be expected to contribute to thought leadership, content and events and should have a proven track record of doing so.

+### Client and sales

 - Work closely with the client’s senior leadership to help inform strategy and ensure that we’re delivering high-quality work aligned to our customer’s technology vision.
 - As part of an account team, alongside Technology, Delivery, Client Leads, help shape account plans and deliver against them.
 - Collaborate with Made Tech’s leadership to ensure work aligns with our growth goals; you will play a pivotal role in identifying new opportunities and winning work.
 - Alongside other senior leaders, write bids that win work
-- Hire and line manage designers and researchers
-- Coach and support Lead Designers and User Researchers to steer their teams towards success.
-- Maintain a broad technical knowledge of user-centred design practices, be able to shape service design strategy, statements of work and roadmaps
-- Hold others to account for design quality.
-- As a design leader within Made Tech, you will be expected to maintain and grow your professional network.
-You will be expected to contribute to thought leadership, content and events and should have a proven track record of doing so.

 ## Skills